Now these above links are simply examples of the generational groupings.

 Episode 1 - Part 6:

+Episode 2 of the documentary can be viewed here: Programme 2: Enemy of the state?
 As the web transcends the barriers of the physical world the orthodox view is that the nation state will inevitably wither as a porous web of hyperlinks conquers the globe.

 Free service, limitless information, endless opportunity for the user... the web seems to defy all the laws of economics.
 But are we all aware of how much we are trading our privacy for a free web?